Lomilomi

 Intention & Guidance

-Auntie Margaret Machado called Lomilomi the "loving touch".
-Lomilomi therapists strongly embrace intention and higher/self, spiritual, universal guidance - MANA, coupled with deeply comforting and skilled technique.
-Prayer is an important component in lomilomi.
-Some practitioners pray in the form of chanting in Hawaiian at the onset of a treatment however many pray silently asking for guidance and healing.
+Auntie Margaret Machado called Lomilomi the "loving touch."
+Lomilomi therapists deeply embrace intention and spiritual guidance—MANA—blended with comforting, skilled technique.
+Prayer is an essential part of Lomilomi.
+Some practitioners begin a session with chanting in Hawaiian, while many silently pray for guidance and healing.

 Joints & Energy

-Traditional native Hawaiian belief is energy can get blocked in the joints.
-Gentle stretches, rotation of joints and jostling of limbs are employed with the intention of releasing any blockages and tension and to increase energy flow.
-An emotional release is also very often experienced.
+Traditional Hawaiian belief holds that energy may become blocked in joints.
+Gentle stretches, rotations, and limb movements are used with the intention of releasing tension and clearing blockages to enhance energy flow.
+Emotional release frequently accompanies this process.

 Hula & Humming